Cussin', Cryin' & Carryin' On

-Cussin', Cryin' & Carryin' On is a studio album by Ike & Tina Turner released on Pompeii Records in 1969.
+Cussin', Cryin' & Carryin' On is a studio album by R&B duo Ike & Tina Turner.
+It was released on Pompeii Records in 1969.

 Recording and release

 The album contains a few songs from previously released albums in addition to songs from the Ikettes.
 Two tracks are from Ike Turner's instrumental album A Black Man's Soul.
-The track "I Better Get Ta Steppin'" was previous singles included on the 1968 album So Fine.
+The track "I Better Get Ta Steppin'" was a previous single included on the 1968 album So Fine.
 The song "Poor Little Fool" by Fontella Bass was originally released as a single in 1964 on Turner's Sonja label.
 He played guitar on the track and Tina Turner provided vocals.

 The first single, "Make 'Em Wait" by the Ikettes, was released in November 1968.
 That same month, "You Got What You Wanted" was released.
 It is credited to Tina Turner with Ike Turner & The Kings of Rhythm.
 They performed this song on The Hollywood Palace in December 1968.
 The third single, "Cussin', Cryin' & Carryin' On," was released in June 1969.
 "Poor Little Fool" was reissued as a single on the Pompeii's subsidiary label Vesuvius in November 1969.